 What’s something that you can do that lifts your mood?
 I’m talking about things that don’t require a state of being change (drugs or alcohol), someone else (sex), or extensive money (shopping).
 These things tend to link happiness with outcomes and fade rather quickly.
 What simple things do you enjoy?
 If you were alone in a cabin, what could you do with minimal resources?

 Personally, I enjoy stargazing, writing, reading, taking pictures (of other things), and creating.
 These hobbies allow me to be alone with my thoughts and without additional burden.
 It gives my mind a chance to really decompress and go free.
 I have realized that the more that I focus on tasks and order, the more my mind enjoys the freedom to roam every once and a while.

 I know people that are movie/music/food aficionados.
 They have an encyclopedic knowledge about these things and will travel and pay an immense amount of money to do these things.
-If those are your passions, I support those 100% but in moderation.
+If those are your passions, I support that 100 % but in moderation.
 This is about understanding you.
-You have to be careful about binging those things because they become counter productive.
+You have to be careful about binging those things because they become counterproductive.
 Occasional sessions or trips are great but those things are larger than the scope of this post.

 These are the things you fail to do when life gets chaotic.
 Take time and have a long bath.
 Clean, trim, and take care of your nails and hair.
 Go to a spa and get pampered by a professional.
 Buy something simple for yourself to look good.
 These moments are vital but must be in moderation.
-You don’t want to create most stress from these things than what’s alleviated.
+You don’t want to create more stress than what’s alleviated.